What are Israel’s Iron Dome missile defences, David’s Sling and Arrow?

 * Published 6 Days Ago

-‘s elaborate air defence system was used to counter hundreds missiles and fired by Iran on Tuesday evening.
+Israel’s elaborate air defence system was used to counter hundreds missiles and drones fired by Iran on Tuesday evening.

 Different elements of the system are used for different threats.

-In recent months, it has been used to defend against attacks by in Gaza and on the Lebanese border as well as from Yemen.
+In recent months, it has been used to defend against attacks by Hamas in and Hezbollah on the Lebanese border as well as Houthi rebels from Yemen.

-Israel has a number of that are designed to intercept missiles from different heights and altitudes.
+Israel has a number of air defence systems that are designed to intercept missiles from different heights and altitudes.

 Iron Dome is the most famous of Israel’s missile defenses.
 It is designed to intercept short range rockets as well as mortars and shells at distances between 4km and70km from the missile launcher.